The Role Of a Teacher in The Learning Process

 3. The Bridge to Understanding

 Information overload is real!
 Teachers act as translators, taking complex concepts and breaking them down into digestible pieces.
-They use metaphors, analogies, and storytelling to make knowledge relatable and engaging.
+They use metaphors, analogies, and storytelling to make knowledge relatable.
 Imagine a dense jungle transformed into a clear path with signposts, guiding students toward understanding.

 4. The Cultivator of Critical Thinking